 FIPS 140-2 validation is a testing and certification program that verifies that a product meets the FIPS 140-2 standard.
 NIST established the Cryptographic Module Validation Program (CMVP) to validate products against these requirements.

-To be FIPS 140-2 Validated™, a product must adhere to the stated design and implementation requirements, and be tested and approved by one of 13 independent labs that have been accredited by NIST.
+To be FIPS 140-2 Validated or FIPS 140-3 Validated, a product must adhere to the stated FIPS design and implementation requirements, and be tested and approved by independent labs accredited by NIST.

 NIST maintains a list of all commercially available products that have been FIPS 140-2 Validated.
-Go to http://csrc.nist.gov/groups/STM/cmvp/documents/140-1/1401vend.htm .
+Go to https://csrc.nist.gov/Projects/cryptographic-module-validation-program/validated-modules/Search

 1 Ponemon Institute, 2008 Annual Study: U.S. Cost of a Data Breach, February, 2009, www.ponemon.org, as quoted in Data-breach costs rising, study finds, Ellen Messmer, Network World, 02/02/09.